Nazeeefa/awesome-data-steward-resources/README.md

 # awesome-data-steward-resources
-A list of resources, for beginners and experts especially those in the field of bioinformatics, to learn/revise knowledge about data stewardship.
+A list of resources, for beginners and experts especially those in the field of bioinformatics, to learn/revise knowledge about data stewardship and research.

 ## How to Contribute
 Contribute by submitting [pull requests](https://github.com/Nazeeefa/awesome-data-steward-resources/pulls), or posting suggestions as [issues](https://github.com/Nazeeefa/awesome-data-steward-resources/issues).
 Thank you.